-Subsequent to May 31, 2021, a former employee who had the role of community relations manager for the Company's subsidiary filed a claim against the Company alleging he suffered an injury while working with the Company and is seeking compensation for damages of up to USD \$390,000.
-The former employee was employed during 2019 and has provided no evidence such injury occurred while employed by the Company nor if such injury was a direct result of his employment.
-The Company believes the claim is without merit and intends to vigorously defend its position.
-A hearing is scheduled for November 4, 2021.
-As the outcome of this claim is uncertain no amount has been accrued for any potential loss under this complaint.
+During the year ended May 31, 2022, a former employee who had the role of community relations manager for the Corporation's subsidiary filed a claim against the Corporation alleging he suffered an injury while working with the Corporation and is seeking compensation for damages of up to U\$\$390,000.
+The former employee was employed during 2019 and has provided no evidence such injury occurred while employed by the Corporation nor if such injury was a direct result of his employment.
+The Corporation believes the claim is without merit and intends to vigorously defend its position.
+Due to COVID-19, the next hearing has been scheduled for January 12, 2023.
+As the outcome of this claim is uncertain, no amount has been accrued for any potential loss under this complaint.